Sleep Apnea and TMD Treatment in Mount Gravatt, QLD

 Our Mount Gravatt, QLD dental team sometimes recommends an occlusal splint (also known as a bite splint, bite plane or nightguard), which is a removable dental appliance that is custom-made for each patient.
 It is predominantly used at night when most people unconsciously clench or grind their teeth.
 The splints help offer relief from pain and protect the teeth.

-Customised Dentistry for Individuals
+Customised Dentistry for Individuals in Mount Gravatt

 At Trembath Dental, we don’t want pain to keep you from living your best life.
 We invite you to call our dental clinic to find out more.